-With nearly two scientific articles relying on species occurrence data from GBIF.org published every day, ensuring the data quality of this indispensable resource is critical.
-While small datasets may be cleaned manually by visual inspection, this is impractical–if not impossible–for studies using thousands or millions of records.
+With more than two scientific articles relying on species occurrence data from GBIF.org published every day, ensuring the data quality of this indispensable resource is critical.
+While small datasets may be inspected visually, this is impractical–if not impossible–for studies using thousands or millions of records.

-In an example using all GBIF-mediated records of flowering plants (~91 million records) and the Paleobiology Database (19,000 records), the authors demonstrate how CoordinateCleaner flags 3.6 per cent of GBIF records and 6.3 per cent of PBDB records as having geolocation issues.
-At the contributing dataset level, the example flagged four per cent datasets for potential coordinate conversion bias and 18.5 per cent of datasets for potential rounding or rasterization.
-While the output shouldn't be taken as immediate grounds for exclusion, it grants researchers a more objective means of flagging datasets for manual case-by-case validation.
+In an example using all GBIF-mediated records of flowering plants (~91 million records) and the Paleobiology Database (19,000 records), the authors demonstrate how CoordinateCleaner flags 3.6 per cent of GBIF-mediated records and 6.3 per cent of PBDB records as having potential geolocation issues.
+At the contributing dataset level, the example flagged four per cent of datasets for potential coordinate conversion bias and 18.5 per cent of datasets for potential rounding or rasterization.
+While the output should not be taken as immediate grounds for exclusion, it provides researchers with a more objective means of flagging datasets for manual case-by-case validation.

 CoordinateCleaner provides a comprehensive set of routines that can help researchers perform fast, systematic and reproducible cleaning of occurrence data for use in ecological, biogeographic and paleontological studies.